JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Archival Storage** - Refers to methods and media used to store data that is not needed day-to-day.
 The goal of archival storage is long-term preservation.

+**Audit (Data Management)** - An exercise designed to ensure that data management practices are being implemented properly.
+Is typically very involved and may not involve members of the research team.

 **Backup Storage** - Refers to methods and media used to store *copies* of data that can be used to restore the original if (or when) data loss occurs.
 The goal of backup data storage is redundancy.

 **Bit Rot** - Broadly refers to the gradual degradation of the integrity of stored data.
 This is largely caused by wear and tear on storage media.